kyokuheki/docker-clamavd-us/README.md

 # docker-clamavd-us
 Unusable security is not security!
-This is a dockerized antivirus to sham and comply with unusable security rules.
+This is a dockerized antivirus to comply sincerely with unusable security rules.

 ## How to build
 ```